Hillforts in Britain: Historiography

 Excavations at hillforts in the first half of the 20th century focussed on the defences, based on the assumption that hillforts were primarily developed for military purposes.
 The exception to this trend began in the 1930s with a series of excavations undertaken by Mortimer Wheeler at Maiden Castle, Dorset.
 From 1960 onwards, archaeologists shifted their attention to the interior of hillforts, re-examining their function.
 Currently, post-processual archaeologists regard hillforts as symbols of wealth and power.

 Michael Avery has stated the traditional view of hillforts by saying, "The ultimate defensive weapon of European prehistory was the hillfort of the first millennium B.C.".
-By contrast, Professor Ronald Hutton wrote in the English Heritage Members Magazine in March 2020 "It now seems that they were assembly places where farming families would meet seasonally..."
+In contrast, Professor Ronald Hutton wrote in the English Heritage Members' Magazine for March 2020 that hillforts "were assembly places where farming families would meet seasonally".

 Types

 Beyond the simple definition of hillfort, there is a wide variation in types and periods from the Bronze Age to the Middle Ages.

-Here are some considerations of general appearance and topology, which can be assessed without archaeological excavation:
+There are considerations of general appearance and topology, which can be assessed without archaeological excavation: